 Derivative financial instruments are initially recognised at fair value and are subsequently remeasured on a fair value basis.
-The gain or loss on remeasurement to fair value is recognised immediately in the Statement of Comprehensive Income.
+The gain or loss on remeasurement to fair value is recognised immediately in the Statement of Profit or Loss and Other Comprehensive Income.
 However, where derivatives qualify for hedge accounting, recognition of any resultant gain or loss depends on the nature of the item being hedged.